eficode-academy/ca-project/README.md

   - `sudo easy_install pip`
   - `sudo pip install requests`

+Alternatively, you should already know how to run this in a Docker image :-)

 _From now on you should consider every step in a task as a story, also created in your GH repository.
 Remember to groom them together, breaking down the stories where it makes sense._

 ## Bat out of hell